 When determining if you are compliant you should ask yourself the following questions:

-If you have answered no to any of the questions or are not sure, you should contact Initialism about their affordable compliance solutions before potential non-compliance becomes a problem.
+If you have answered no to any of the questions or are not sure, you should contact Initialism about affordable compliance solutions before potential non-compliance becomes a problem.

 Initialism are the AML/CTF experts, so you don’t have to be.